pjbiggs/Massey203311/Week3/Week3.md

 $ mamba install -c bioconda seqkit
 ```

-"Danger, Will Robinson."
+"Danger, Will Robinson, Danger!"
 Proceed with caution for this next install...

 ```bash
 # a simple install